 Codependency and a “normal” childhood

 Not all codependents grew up in a dysfunctional or toxic family.
-You may recall having a “normal” or “good” childhood.
+You may have had a “normal” or “good” childhood.
 Your parents didn’t get drunk and beat you.
 You didn’t live in fear.
 You had friends over and could relax and play.
 By all accounts, your childhood was fairly normal.

 Generational effects of codependency

-Codependent behaviors and thought patterns are learned.
-If you’re a codependent who didn’t grow up with active addiction or mental illness in your household, there’s a good chance that one or both of your parents is also codependent.
+Codependent behaviors and codependent thought patterns are learned.
+If you have codependent traits but didn’t grow up with active addiction or mental illness in your household, there’s a good chance that one or both of your parents is also codependent.

 The unspoken rules of codependent families include, “We don’t talk about our problems” and “We don’t have any problems.
 Everything’s fine.”
-So, it’s no surprise that you might not even know about Grandpa’s alcoholism or Great Grandma’s Bipolar Disorder and how that impacted your parents and grandparents.
+So, it’s no surprise that you might not even know about Grandpa’s alcoholism or Great Grandma’s bipolar disorder and how they impacted your parents and grandparents.

 Codependent patterns continue even after the addict or mentally ill person gets treatment, leaves the family, or dies.
-In other words, codependency doesn’t go away when you divorce your husband or when your adult child gets sober.
+In other words, codependency doesn’t go away when you divorce your husband or when your mother gets sober.
 Codependency is deeply entrenched and needs its own treatment.